igordejanovic/parglare/docs/pglr.md

 For reduction a production is given and the resulting head will have a parent node closer to the beginning.

 Black solid arrows are the links to the parent node in the GSS.

-There are also dotted orange arrows (not shown in this example) that shows dropped empty reductions.
-Dropping happens when parser has found a better solution (i.e. a solution with fewer empty reductions).
+The number at these links represents the ambiguity i.e. the number of different derivation.
+We can see that in this example we have two solutions as we haven't provided the priority of operations.

 !!! tip